1jour1vin

 Robert Parker

-"Here is another wine for those who are not looking for instant gratification.
-The 2015 Gigondas Les Secrets de Montmirail offers tight, reserved, and restrained notes of burnt earth, black fruit, and crushed rock in a robust and structured profile.
-The tannins are ripe but present, so it will need to be forgotten for 4-5 years.
-(Wine Advocate 2016 - Robert Parker)
+“Here is another wine for those who aren’t looking for instant gratification.
+The 2015 Gigondas Les Secrets de Montmirail offers tight, reserved, and understated notes of scorched earth, black fruit, and crushed rock within a robust and structured profile.
+The tannins are ripe but still present; it will need to be laid down for 4–5 years. ” (Wine Advocate 2016 - Robert Parker)

 Rated site